Last updated on April 29th, 2026 at 12:10 pm

 Subhas Chandra Bose (1897-1945)

-He formed the Indian National Army (INA) to overthrow British rule through military action.
+Contribution: Subhas Chandra Bose, popularly known as Netaji, was a fierce nationalist who believed that armed struggle was necessary to achieve independence.
+He formed the Indian National Army (INA) with the aim of overthrowing British rule through military action.
 Bose’s rallying cry, “Give me blood, and I will give you freedom,” inspired many to join the cause.
+Although his efforts were ultimately unsuccessful, his courage and determination left a lasting legacy in India’s fight for freedom.

 Sardar Vallabhbhai Patel (1875-1950)